academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-QRadar-SIEM/readme.md

 # How to download QRadar SIEM

-**Objective** The purpose of this guide is to walk you through the steps to be followed when downloading QRadar SIEM from the IBM Academic Initiative website.
+**Objective** The purpose of this guide is to walk you through the steps to be followed when downloading QRadar SIEM from the IBM SkillsBuild Software Downloads website.

 **Estimated time:** 5-10 minutes

-## Step 1: Open the [IBM Academic Initiative](http://ibm.com/academic) in a web browser.
+## Step 1: Open [IBM SkillsBuild Software Downloads](http://ibm.com/academic) in a web browser.
 <br />

 ![Step 1](images/step1.png)